mapsandapps/system-setup/terminal/README.md

+> [!IMPORTANT]
-Import the settings plist by going to iTerm2 -> Settings -> General -> Preferences -> Load preferences from a custom folder or URL
+> Import the settings plist by going to iTerm2 -> Settings -> General -> Preferences -> Load preferences from a custom folder or URL

 Powerline-patched fonts: